Ecwid/ecwid-api-docs/includes/_webhooks.md

 In a nutshell, webhooks in Ecwid work this way:

-* In your application settings, you specify an URL, which Ecwid will use to send webhooks to
+* Ecwid will use the `Webhook URL` from your application details to send webhooks there
 * When a user (merchant) installs your application, the webhooks for this store are automatically enabled
 * Each supported event in the store (e.g. new order is placed) triggers an HTTP POST request to the URL your specified
 * Your application receives the requests and replies with `200 OK` to identify that it's received
 * Then your app processes the webhook request and performs further steps to handle the event

 ## Supported events